thaonguyen2601/SQL_practice/README.md

  - Percentage of users that have commented on every photo:

         SELECT COUNT(*) FROM comments ;
-    --> to see how many comments there are in our database, then use that number to calculate the user (in this case: [14976][df1])
+    --> to see how many comments there are in our database, then use that number to calculate the user (in this case: *14976* comments)

         SELECT ( SELECT ( (
                 SELECT COUNT(*) FROM users